MARKET SNAPSHOT: U.S. Stocks Set To Tip Higher With Earnings Deluge In Focus

 U.S.-listed shares of Deutsche Bank AG(DBK.XE) dropped 2.5% in premarket trade after the German lender's revenue came in flat for the first quarter (http://www.marketwatch.com/story/deutsche-bank-wins-back-clients-but-profit-lags-2017-04-27).

-H&R Block Inc.(HRB) and Intuit Inc.(INTU) shares could also be active, after rallying in the extended session Wednesday after earnings reports.
+H&R Block Inc.(HRB) and Intuit Inc.(INTU) extended gains, after rallying in the extended session Wednesday after earnings reports.
 Both stocks had closed lower at the end of regular trading over worries that they would be hurt by President Donald Trump's simplified tax-code proposal.

 Read:H&R Block, Intuit reassure investors after Trump's tax announcement (http://www.marketwatch.com/story/hr-block-intuit-reassure-investors-after-trumps-tax-announcement-2017-04-26)